-Referee education, like coaching, is split into two streams of accreditation: Community and Advanced.
-Pathways exist for Outdoor Referees, Futsal Referees, Assessors and Instructors.
+Referee education, like coaching, is split into two streams of accreditation: community and advanced.
+Pathways exist for outdoor football referees, futsal referees, assessors and instructors.
 Each is divided into distinct levels of accreditation.

-CLICK HERE to find out more about the future Refereeing as outlined in FFA’s Whole of Football Plan.
+Click here to find out more about the future of refereeing as outlined in FFA’s Whole of Football Plan.

 COMMUNITY REFEREE PATHWAY

 Community level courses are directed towards officials working within local amateur competitions.
-Beginning with the Laws of the Game, Community qualifications also consist of Level 4 and Level 3 courses.
-These qualifications prepare referees to officiate in junior, youth and lower divisions of adult football.
+Beginning with the Laws of the Game, community qualifications also consist of Level 4 and Level 3 courses.
+These qualifications prepare referees to officiate in junior, youth and lower divisions of senior football.

 ADVANCED REFEREE PATHWAY

 Advanced level courses are designed for officials working within regional, state and national competitions.
 Extending upon Level 4 and Level 3 qualifications, the advanced level is further comprised of Level 2 and Level 1 courses.
 Referees who complete these more intensive training programs will be eligible to officiate in matches ranging from junior football through to the top tier of state football and potentially the national level.

 Referee assessors and instructors are crucial to the development of their peers, in addition to building on their own skills as match officials.
 Accreditation for both roles also adheres to the tiered level system, with three levels for assessors and two levels for instructors.
 Assessors are qualified to assess and coach fellow match officials, while instructors conduct courses and training programs.